aylinkaymazm/hepsiemlak_case1_desktop/README.md

 -search and page list opened

--Check for Tags in the filter area
+-Check FOR Tags in the filter area

 END.
 --------------------------------------------------------------------------------------